arxanas/git-branchless/README.md

 When you use `git rebase -i` with `git-branchless`, you will be prompted to repair your commit graph if you abandon any commits.

 </details>

-## About

-The branchless workflow is designed for use in a repository with a **single main branch** that all commits are rebased onto, but works with other setups as well.
-It improves developer velocity by encouraging fast and frequent commits, and helps developers operate on these commits fearlessly (see [Design goals](https://github.com/arxanas/git-branchless/wiki/Design-goals)).

-In the branchless workflow, the commits you're working on are inferred based on your activity, so you no longer need branches to keep track of them.
-Nonetheless, branches are sometimes convenient, and `git-branchless` fully supports them.
-If you prefer, you can continue to use your normal workflow and benefit from features like `git sl` or `git undo` without going entirely branchless.

 ## Installation